Why Kanban’s Visual Flow Improves Productivity

-In the 1950s, Toyota director, Taiichi Ōno, harnessed the strategies used in American grocery stores to restock products, and created the kanban system to effectively produce their cars.
-This visual project management system utilizes a board and cards to track the flow of tasks in a process — which explains why the name “kanban” combines the Japanese words, “kan” 看 meaning sign, and “ban” 板 meaning a board.
+In the 1950s, Toyota director, Taiichi Ōno , harnessed the strategies used in American grocery stores to restock products, and created the kanban system to effectively produce their cars.
+This visual project management system utilizes a board and cards to track the flow of tasks in a process.
+This explains why the name “kanban” combines the Japanese words, “kan” 看 meaning sign, and “ban” 板 meaning a board.
 Focusing on where you’re at in the process rather than the end date, “The Toyota Way” by Liker describes the kanban system as, “Simple, effective, and highly visual.”

 Toyota primarily uses the kanban system to improve efficiency and eliminate waste.
-Although “waste” takes on different forms from business to business, we all seek a way to prevent valuable time, money, and other resources from being lost.
+Although “waste” takes on different forms from business to business, we all seek a way to prevent losing valuable time, money, and other resources.
 Businesses today are doing this with kanban boards.

 3 simple elements of a kanban board